UK Family Law

 UK Visa Appeal

-If your UK visa is refused then do not worry as we herewith explain you the option available to you, either to appeal, re-apply, administrative review or Judicial Review.
+If your UK visa is refused, then do not worry, as we herewith explain to you the options available to you: either appeal, reapply, administrative review, or judicial review.

-a) Visitor Visa: which is further sub divided and clients fails to understand the basic concept of visitor visa.
+a) Visitor Visa (UK VISA APPEAL): which is further subdivided, and clients fail to understand the basic concept of a visitor visa.

-1) General Visitor Visa: Which the person applies in his own capacity just to visit the visa even if they have no sponsors.
-If this sort of visa has been refused by the entry clearance officer then you can apply for administrative review as general visitor visa do not generate a right of appeal.
+1) General Visitor Visa (UK VISA APPEAL): The person applies in their own capacity just to visit the visa, even if they have no sponsors.
+If this sort of visa has been refused by the entry clearance officer, then you can apply for administrative review, as general visitor visas do not generate a right of appeal.

-b) Entry Clearance as a Spouse/Fiance: If your spouse visa or a fiance visa has been refused then you can appeal against the decision of the Entry Clearance Officer, however in most of the cases it is sensible to re-apply.
+b) Entry Clearance as a Spouse/Fiance: If your spouse visa or a fiance visa has been refused (UK VISA APPEAL), then you can appeal against the decision of the Entry Clearance Officer; however, in most of the cases, it is sensible to reapply.

-d) Point based system refusal: you will have no right of appeal only administrative review.
+d) Point-based system refusal: you will have no right of appeal (UK VISA APPEAL), only administrative review.

-The right of appeal is generally granted under the section 82 of the Nationality, Immigration and Asylum Act 2002.
+The right of appeal (UK VISA APPEAL) is generally granted under Section 82 of the Nationality, Immigration and Asylum Act 2002.

 Use/Benefit of an Immigration Appeal:

-You must be careful before you engage a solicitors as not every body as got good advocacy skills and it not easy to convince the Immigration Judge to accept your evidence.
+You must be careful before you engage a solicitor, as not everybody has got good advocacy skills, and it is not easy to convince the immigration judge to accept your evidence.

-Our team of expert Immigration Solicitors have a wide range of experience as we have been representing the appeals in the Asylum and Immigration tribunal all over the UK since 2008 and our major work is based on referral.
+Our team of expert immigration solicitors (Asher & Tomar Solicitors) has a wide range of experience, as we have been representing the appeals in the Asylum and Immigration Tribunal all over the UK since 2008, and our major work is based on referral.

 Enquiry Form